Welcome, darling!

 We can begin to discover glints of light in the darkness, without needing to know where they’ll lead just yet.

 I will meet you in the darkness.
-And when you are ready to move forward (different than moving on), we will begin to find a new path through what may feel like the rubble of your life.
-Together.
+And when you are ready to move forward (different than moving on).
+Together, we will begin to find a new path through what now may feel like the rubble of your life.

 ⇩